 pump to push air into multiple diffusers placed at the bottom of a

 pond, lake or wastewater tank.

-in diameter or more coarse bubbles above 2 millimeters
+or more coarse bubbles above 2 millimeters

 Some of the more popular aeration systems in North America harness

 the efficiency of the disc diffusers as part of their bottom mount,

 or lake-bed, diffuser system.
 Diffuser discs come in various sizes;

 the most common sizes are the 9 inch diffuser disc and the 12 inch

 diffuser disc.
 These diffuser discs can be arranged on proprietary

 weighted bases according to manufacturer or individually weighted